bootchk/solabile/pages/motorizedMobiles.md

 ---
 ## About this page

-This is a brief treatise on motorized art mobiles.
+This page is a brief treatise on motorized art mobiles.
-It discusses solar-powered motors in detail.
+It focuses on internal motors and solar-powered operation.

 The previous page discusses art mobiles in general.
 You might read it first.

+### Key takeaways

+- Internal motors can simplify wiring and eliminate slip rings between levels.
+- Shaft-up motor orientation has several practical advantages.
+- Solar-powered mobiles often work best with stored-energy pulses rather than continuous drive.

 ## History of motorized and solar-powered mobiles

-Art mobiles saw their heyday in the time of [Duchamp](https://en.wikipedia.org/wiki/Marcel_Duchamp#Kinetic_art) and [Alexander Calder](https://en.wikipedia.org/wiki/Alexander_Calder) in the early 20th century.
+Art mobiles saw their heyday in the early 20th century, in the era of [Duchamp](https://en.wikipedia.org/wiki/Marcel_Duchamp#Kinetic_art) and [Alexander Calder](https://en.wikipedia.org/wiki/Alexander_Calder).
 Both made motorized mobiles.
 At the time, electric motors were a consumer item, but large and powered from mains.
 They used motors external to the art mobile.
 Solar cells had not been invented.
 Batteries were large and heavy, commonly lead-acid batteries.

-Advancemes in technology in the late 20th century made it possible to make art mobiles with internal motors.
+Advances in technology in the late 20th century made it possible to build art mobiles with internal motors.
 Advancements came in motors, electronics, batteries, solar power, and miniaturization.

 ## External versus internal motors in an art mobile